-network is a multi-services network.
-If this communication layer is a private network owned by the electric utility, then considerable flexibility exists to arrange and manage PMU data flows because the communication network can be used as a publish-and-subscribe mechanism that automatically handles packet duplication optimally (from a network traffic standpoint) when the data stream has multiple destinations.
-If the communication network is owned and operated by a third party such as a telecommunications service provider, then special considerations may come into play.
+Figure 13.24 illustrates a different communications structure for electric distribution.
+In this approach, distribution sensing and communications are treated as an infrastructure layer, and the communication network is a multi-services network.38 If this communication layer is a private network owned by the electric utility, then considerable flexibility exists to arrange and manage PMU data flows because the communication network can be used as a publish-and-subscribe mechanism that automatically handles packet duplication optimally (from a network traffic standpoint) when the data stream has multiple destinations.
+If the communication network is owned and operated by a third party such as a telecommunication service provider, then special considerations may come into play.
 For example, if the communication network is wireless (such as an LTE network) then a capability known as "hairpinning" may be needed at the towers to direct data flows locally back to substations or control centers without flowing to remote packet data gateways first, as a means of limiting and controlling transport latency and jitter (latency variation).

-Figure 34.
+Figure 13.24.
 Distribution System with microPMUs and Multi-Services Communication Layer